dariober/ASCIIGenome/docs/faq.rst

 * **Why read and coverage tracks in bam files sometimes disappear?**

-  When displaying bam files, *ASCIGenome* is hardcoded to disable the coverage and read tracks if the window size is >100,000 bp.
+  When displaying bam files, *ASCIIGenome* is hardcoded to disable the coverage and read tracks if the window size is >100,000 bp.
 This is to prevent the browsing to become horribly slow.
 To display such large windows  consider bigWig or tdf file format.
 Also consider hiding the read track if not necessary with :code:`trackHeight 0 @*.bam` (or other suitable regex).